 Subtopics of Chapter 14 Respiration in Plants are:

 - Aerobic Respiration

 - Electron Transport System (ETS) and Oxidative Phosphorylation

 - Respiratory Quotient.

 Respiration is an important activity that happens in all living organisms.
 It can be either aerobic respiration or anaerobic respiration depending upon the organism.
 But plants can either be both.

 Anaerobic respiration basically means the respiration process happens without the presence of oxygen.
 There are also some bacteria that are anaerobic.
 But usually, aerobic respiration produces more energy when compared to anaerobic respiration.

-Anaerobic respiration was the most common form of respiration nearly 3.8 billion years ago when the earth didn’t have any oxygen in its atmosphere.
+For nearly 3.8 billion years ago anaerobic respiration was the most common form of respiration when the earth didn’t have any oxygen in its atmosphere.
 Eventually, a drastic event happened that led to oxygen accumulating in the earth’s atmosphere.
-Over the course of billions of years, plants and organism that use photosynthesis for food evolved and now, the plants that we see around us are the descendants of these organisms.
-Another significance of this is that all organisms alive today are carbon based lifeforms and they need oxygen to survive.
+Over the course of billions of years, plants and organisms that use photosynthesis for food evolved and now, the plants that we see around us are the descendants of these organisms.
+Another significance of this is that all organisms alive today are carbon-based lifeforms and they need oxygen to survive.
 The oxygen that had accumulated in the earth’s atmosphere billions of years ago is one of the key events that was a catalyst for the way life had evolved.

 Class 11 Biology NCERT Solutions Transport in Plants Important Questions

 Experience the new of learning with BYJU’S notes, study materials videos and animations.
 Study resource we provide not only helps you to understand the concepts clearly but also make you remember the percepted knowledge for a very long period of time.